-- Customers are asked to avoid performing significant vegetative cutting when there is an approaching tropical system.
-Debris not collected can cause damage if it becomes airborne, and it can also block drainage catch basins and cause flooding.
+- Customers are asked to avoid performing significant vegetative cutting when there is a storm approaching.
+Debris not collected can cause damage if it becomes airborne, and it can also block drainage basins which causes flooding.

 - Remember that tree trimming contractors are required to remove their trimmings.

 - Once a hurricane warning has been issued, collection service will be suspended.
 DO NOT place any vegetation at the curb, even if it is your regular pick-up day, as any remaining debris has the potential to cause considerable damage.

 Storm-proofing your yard is all about effective pruning - not too much and not too little - which is why it is always advisable to hire a certified arborist.

 According to the Arbor Day Foundation, there are 5 suggestions for pruning a tree that will promote the growth of strong branches:

 For most trees, narrow angles between two branches signal a point of future weakness.
 A good rule of thumb for many is to keep the angles at 10 o'clock or 2 o'clock.